AuthMe/AuthMeReloaded/docs/permission_nodes.md

 - **authme.admin.purge** – Administrator command to purge old user data.
 - **authme.admin.purgebannedplayers** – Administrator command to purge all data associated with banned players.
 - **authme.admin.purgelastpos** – Administrator command to purge the last position of a user.
+- **authme.admin.purgeplayer** – Administrator command to purge a given player.
 - **authme.admin.register** – Administrator command to register a new user.
 - **authme.admin.reload** – Administrator command to reload the plugin configuration.
 - **authme.admin.seeotheraccounts** – Permission to see the other accounts of the players that log in.